nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * The search is case-insensitive. e.g `hans` will match `Hans`
 * The order of the keywords does not matter. e.g. `Hans Bo` will match `Bo Hans`
-* The person's contact matching the keyword will be returned. e.g. `Hans Bo` will return `12345678`
+* The patient's contact matching the keyword will be returned. e.g. `Hans Bo` will return `12345678`

 #### by hospital wing: `/hw`